barelyhuman/goblin/readme.md

 ## Why not fork?

+While the utils and build use the same concept, it's not gobinaries.

-Cause it's not the same as gobinaries, I have picked up code from the original repo as reference for the builds but it was all written again.
-Also the original is tied to GCP, Apex Logs and other services thus making it hard for anyone to spin up their own version of the binary service
+Also the original is tied to GCP, Apex Logs and other services thus making it hard for anyone to spin up their own version of the binary service.
+Which isn't what I wish, aka the direction of the project is different in this case

+That and it's fun to build the arch from scratch, helps you learn.

 # Note